kazet/wpgarlic/README.md

 ```

 ### Fuzzing a plugin from file
-You can also install plugin from a local zip file.
+You can also install a plugin from a local zip file:

 ```
 ./bin/fuzz_plugin PLUGIN_FILE_NAME.zip
 ```